Student Sustainability / We Mean Green Fund

-In support of UNT’s Bee Campus USA designation, a group of UNT staff and students have received funding and access to 4.5 acres of space for the Pollinaive Prairie, prairie restoration project.
-The prairie will feature native grasses, wildflowers, and habitat spaces to protect, preserve, and promote native pollinator populations.
+In support of UNT’s Bee Campus USA designation, a group of UNT staff and students have received funding and access to 4.5 acres of space for the Pollinative Prairie, prairie restoration project.
+The prairie will serve as a pollinator habitat and feature native grasses, wildflowers, and habitat spaces to protect, preserve, and promote native pollinator populations.
 Efforts are currently being made to determine the best method of removing invasive Bermuda grass, and a full planting will begin Fall 2017!

 UNT provides a number of educational and social events on campus every year.
 Many of these events require electricity, and traditionally this has meant the use of a loud, gasoline powered generator.
 Now, UNT We Mean Green fund has purchased a solar powered generator that will provide clean, sustainable, and quiet energy for UNT events!
 This equipment should be arriving Spring 2017!

 In an effort to bring awareness to litter and other pollutants, and its impact on our water resources, UNT We Mean Green Fund has started a competition to create a work of art on our sidewalks that brings attention to our storm drains.
 UNT Students can submit designs and win a $250 cash prize if their design is chosen for installation at one of the 3 designated locations.
 Art will be installed for Earth Day 2017!